MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 ## How to use copilot to get answers to product-related questions

-You can access the generative answers capability from the console by selecting the copilot button, located on the top right corner of the console window.
+Access the generative answers capability from the console by selecting **Copilot** located on the top right corner of the console window.

 :::image type="content" source="media/pad_generative_answers/copilot_console1.png" alt-text="Screenshot that shows where to select the copilot in Power Automate for desktop button.":::